Skip to main content

 The gradual decline of key hormones as we age directly dismantles the architecture of our sleep, leading to more frequent awakenings and less time in the deep, restorative stages.

 Beyond the primary sex hormones, other critical players in our endocrine system also change their rhythm with age.
 Growth hormone, which is predominantly released during the deepest phase of sleep known as slow-wave sleep, sees a significant reduction as we get older.
-This is essential for cellular repair, memory consolidation, and physical restoration.
+This deep sleep is essential for cellular repair, memory consolidation, and physical restoration.

-The decline in is directly linked to the shrinking proportion of this deep sleep stage, meaning the body has less opportunity to perform its nightly maintenance.
+The decline in growth hormone is directly linked to the shrinking proportion of this deep sleep stage, meaning the body has less opportunity to perform its nightly maintenance.
 This creates a feedback loop where less deep sleep leads to lower growth hormone secretion, and lower growth hormone levels make it harder to achieve deep sleep.

 Simultaneously, the stress hormone cortisol can become dysregulated.
 A healthy rhythm involves high cortisol in the morning to promote wakefulness and low levels at night to allow for sleep.
 With age-related hormonal shifts, this pattern can be disrupted, leading to elevated cortisol at night.
 This state of heightened alertness makes it difficult to fall asleep and stay asleep, contributing to a cycle of chronic sleep disruption and fatigue.